 Through the PSTN — Here the supervisor would dial an E.164 number, and the call is hairpinned through the Voice Gateway.
 The Unified CVP RSM call flow application would handle the call as normal from that point.

-As a VoIP extension — In this case, Unified CM would have a trunk configuration set up to the VRU.
+As a VoIP extension — In this case, Unified Communications Manager would have a trunk configuration set up to the VRU.
 The call would remain VoIP all the way through, and the call would likewise be handled by the Unified CVP RSM call flow application.

 In this scenario, all RSM traffic is confined to the Atlanta site except:

 The RTP traffic of the agent being monitored

 The following figure depicts a multisite deployment with a single Unified Communications Manager cluster and multiple VRUs.

 Figure 15.
 Multisite Deployment with a Single Unified Communications Manager Cluster and Multiple VRUs

 This scenario is similar to the previous one, with the addition of PSTN access at the Austin site.
 This scenario also adds personnel to the Atlanta site.

 With the addition of a PSTN egress point in Austin, a call from a supervisor at the Austin location to the RSM system can be backhauled across the WAN (if VoIP end-to-end) or sent across the PSTN if the Atlanta DID associated with the RSM application was dialed.